 Necedah is located in Juneau County; therefore all state legal matters are handled in the county court in Mauston.
 The law firm of Pemberton & Englund routinely represents Necedah residents in legal matters involving criminal law, family law, and personal injury law.
 This representation includes climbing accidents and other recreational injuries, work accidents, as well as defending charges of crimes, and divorce and family matters involving children.

 If you need a lawyer in Necedah, WI, and you want personal attention, professional service, and cost effective representation, for criminal defense, family law, or personal injury law, please call Pemberton & Englund Law Firm to discuss the details of your legal situation.
-Attorneys Will Pemberton, Jay Englund, John Newton, James Heyn, and Puck Tsai can meet with you in the Baraboo, Lake Delton/Wisconsin Dells, or Adams-Friendship law office and help you start to plan your best course of action.
+Attorneys Will Pemberton, Jay Englund, John Newton, James Heyn, and Kara Rolf can meet with you in the Baraboo, Lake Delton/Wisconsin Dells, or Adams-Friendship law office and help you start to plan your best course of action.